Blackholan/pyCelebi/README.md

 This repository contains:

-* pyCelebi.ipynb, a jupyter notebook that allows running the code
+* pyCelebi.ipynb, a jupyter notebook that allows running the code.
 * Input data for one specific galaxy cluster, as an example.